nats-io/nats-architecture-and-design/adr/ADR-50.md

 ### Control Channel

-The heart of this design is control channel that is open and kept open for the duration of the batch.
+The heart of this design is a control channel that is open and kept open for the duration of the batch.
 In practise the reply subject of the first message will be used for all signaling during the batch.

 The server will send acks over the channel on a frequency like once every 10 messages or once every 5MB.
 Crucially if at any stage an error is encountered errors can be sent back immediately and received by the client as the channel is always open.